NewViews for DOS version 1.41b

 DOS - Legacy Support

 Q.W.
-Page will continue to support the DOS version of NewViews as long as supporting DOS is financially viable.
-Our current resources are focused on NV2 the Windows version.
-Payroll for DOS is currently being maintained.
-NV2 can import all the data from NewViews 1.
+Page will continue to support NV1, the DOS version of NewViews, as long as supporting DOS is financially viable.
+Our current resources are focused on NV2, the Windows version of NewViews.
+Payroll for NV1 is currently being maintained.
+NV2 can import all the data from NV1 and upgrading is recommended.

-By default Windows Vista and Windows 7 does not allow a command prompt window to run full screen.
-All programs run under Vista and Windows 7's video controll and can not operate in full screen mode.
-You will still see all 25 or 50 lines of the DOS screen, only the characters may be smaller.
+By default, Windows 7 and 8 does not allow a command prompt window to run full screen.
+Consequently, all DOS programs run under Windows 7 and 8's video control and cannot operate in full screen mode.
+You will still see all 25 or 43/50 lines of the DOS screen, only the characters may be smaller.

 DOS - Printing Trouble